Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-In the absence of a sink (no growing CNT), a uniformly distributed source produces a uniform surface concentration.
-Therefore, the facet on which a CNT nucleates and grows strongly affects the distribution of excess carbon elsewhere on the particle: when growth proceeds on a facet with slow diffusion, excess carbon is predicted to accumulate more strongly on regions with faster diffusion, which can promote additional nucleation events or encapsulation.
+It is worth noting here that in the absence of a sink (no growing CNT), a uniformly distributed source produces a uniform surface concentration.
+Therefore, the facet on which a CNT nucleates and grows strongly affects the distribution of carbon elsewhere on the NP.
+As growth progresses on a slow-diffusion facet, excess carbon accumulates on faster-diffusion facets, which can promote further nucleation events or encapsulation.
+This again shows a clear difference between VSS and VLS growth of CNTs.

-The excess carbon population also depends on the carbon supply rate, which is controlled experimentally by the feedstock partial pressure.
-As shown by Eq. \ref{eq:1d_diffusion} and Fig. \ref{fig:1d_diffusion}e, the excess number of carbon atoms is linear in $k$ but nonlinear in $T$.
-Thus, to maintain low excess carbon and suppress multiple nucleation or encapsulation at lower growth temperatures, a substantially lower carbon supply rate is required for VSS growth than for VLS growth, particularly when growth proceeds on a slow-diffusion facet.
-These results motivate experimental reduction of the carbon supply rate, for example by lowering the feedstock partial pressure, to enable high-quality SWCNT growth under diffusion-limited VSS conditions.
+The excess carbon on the NP also depends on the carbon supply rate, which is controlled experimentally by the feedstock decomposition (CCVD temperature and partial pressure).
+As seen in Fig.~\ref{fig:1d_diffusion}e, the excess carbon scales linearly with the carbon supply rate, as Eq.~\eqref{eq:1d_diffusion} is linear in $c^\prime$ and $S(\psi)\propto k$, but nonlinearly with the temperature due to the exponential dependence of the diffusivity (Fig.~\ref{fig:cluster}e).
+Thus, a very low carbon supply rate is needed in VSS growth to maintain low excess carbon and suppress multiple nucleation or encapsulation at low growth temperatures, especially when growth proceeds on a slow-diffusion facet.
+For experiments, this motivates a reduction in the carbon supply rate used, for example by lowering the feedstock partial pressure, to enable high-quality SWCNT growth under diffusion-limited VSS conditions.